 The game plan for your next A-level essay

-Do you have no idea how to start your paper?
-You need to prewrite.
+Are you stuck on how to start your paper?
 Do you have too much writing that threw off your organization?
-You need to label your ideas and work on your opening and closing sentences- prewrite next time!
 Is your teacher frustrating you because they won't give you more information on the assignment?
-You need to learn the secret to drawing your own map and prevent overthinking.

 An outline is a navigation system because it establishes concrete ideas that will reflect in your sentence structure.
 This is like putting together cardboard boxes with labels, then finding items to place in each box.